 At this point, you should examine all of your data sources to understand which ones are most valuable and determine how many connectors you need to integrate with your enterprise search software.
-In the future, you can use this information to choose the solution that supports your existing data sources and ones you plan to use.
+In the future, you can use this information to choose the platform that can support your existing data sources and ones you plan to use.

 It would be best if you decided on an approximate set of the most essential features for your future enterprise search solution.
-In addition to the default functionality that supports the standard enterprise search processes, we also recommend that your solution has the following features:
+In addition to the default functionality that can support the standard enterprise search processes, we also recommend that your platform has the following features:

 Once you've done your research and gathered all the information you need, you can start choosing a specific enterprise search software.
 For example, you can create a comparison table of all relevant solutions on the market to determine the best one.

 However, most likely, you will not be able to find the perfect tool that will cover all your requirements end-to-end.
-In this case, you can consider developing enterprise search software from scratch and get a solution designed for your needs and tailored to your existing workflows.
+In this case, you can consider developing enterprise search software from scratch and get a solution designed for your needs and tailored to your existing data sources.